Are Gibson Basses Any Good

 When the company was taken over by Chicago Musical Instruments (CMI) in 1944, it switched from musical instruments to war effort parts.
 When the war ended, CMI prepared Gibson to meet the pent-up demand for guitars.
 The workforce grew from 150 employees to 1,200.

-After a few years, CMI merged with the Ecuadorian Company Ltd. and the two companies became Norlin Musical Instruments.
+After a few years, CMI merged with the Ecuadorian Company Ltd. and became Norlin Musical Instruments.
 The company suffered from business mismanagement and deteriorating quality.

 CMI and Norlin were bought by Gibson in 1986.
-At the time, Gibson was averaging less than a million dollars in sales per year.
-By the end of the decade, the company had sales of around $15 million.
+At the time, Gibson averaged less than a million dollars in sales annually.
+By the decade’s end, the company had around $15 million in sales.
 Despite these numbers, Gibson had lost McCarty’s market assessments.

 Ted McCarty was hired as the company’s president in 1948.
 He was a pioneer in the electric guitar industry and helped to develop the humbucker pickup.
 He also led Gibson through the economic boom of the 1950s.